gmlewis/bible-codes/TheLittleBook.md

 I am he who will fulfill the promises made to the fathers, for so am I sent.
 I am he that will crush the head of the Satans, for the princes of this world will pay.
 I am he that will rule from the throne of David, for my kingdom has no end.
-I am he who is coming in the clouds, and I will come to my own nation and will take my rule, and I will not be stopped.
+I am he who is coming in the clouds, and I will come to my own nation and will take my rule, and I will not be stopped.
 I, even I, Yeshua HaMashiach, have sent these words for those whom I am calling.
 So hear my words in obedience, and know that I will liberate the land and the entire earth and will rule in righteousness.
 So hear my call, for I am coming to you and will teach you my ways and will guide you into all truth.
 So reject not my writings, for the oracles of God will be returned to Israel, and the earth will know that there is a God in Israel, even Yahweh, the great eternal God, for there is none else, and there is none like Him.
 Shalom!
 Shalom!
 So be in peace and be well, for I will heal you all to the uttermost who put their faith in Yeshua HaMashiach.

 51